llorracc/dolo/AI-prompts_MDP/dolo_add-docs-to-py-files_egm-only.md

 <!-- Existing header or metadata, unchanged... -->

-# Updated Instructions for Adding Documentation to `egm.py` Without Changing Functionality
+# Instructions for Adding Documentation to `egm.py` Without Changing Functionality

 Below is a refined version of the instructions for editing `dolo/algos/egm.py`.
 These steps must be followed **without altering** the code's functional or structural elements—**only** documentation (inline comments and docstrings) can be added.